luost26/PrexSyn/docs/getting-started/installation.md

 ## Pixi (Recommended)

 [Pixi](https://pixi.sh/) is highly recommended for managing PrexSyn environments.
 We used pixi for development.

 Pixi is a conda-based environment manager.
-It creates environments on a per-project basis, so you don't need to worry about conflicts with your existing conda/mamba installations and environments.
+It creates environments on a per-project basis, so you don't need to worry about conflicts with your existing conda/mamba installations.

-1. Install pixi by following the instructions on the [pixi installation page](https://pixi.sh/docs/installation).
+To get started with Pixi, first install pixi by following the instructions on the [pixi installation page](https://pixi.sh/latest/installation/).

-2. Now, you are all set!
+Now, you are all set!
 To activate the PrexSyn environment, simply run the following command in the root directory of the PrexSyn project:

 ```bash
 pixi shell